dcvii/ripper/doc/overall.md

 ### step one - extract
 The extract process pulls catalog data and grant data from the database.

 There are a couple of assumptions here.
 The first is that it makes sense to recreate the catalog on either a full catalog basis, or on a schema by schema basis.
 The gating decision has to do with the number of total tables objects to be migrated.
 If that number is smaller than 1000, then we can go.
 Otherwise this has to be blocked out into manageable chunks.
+I haven't yet managed the chunking process

 ### step two - ddl
 The first method is the full catalog method.
 So the getter will get ddl both ways.
 The first is to get the entire catalog and then it will pull ddl schema by schema.
 The third way is for export and import of a single schema.